Everest Base Camp Trek

 Add-ons and Options

-• Kathmandu to Lukla /Lukla to Kathmandu Helicopter: Ignore the flight departure uncertainity from/to Lukla
+• Kathmandu to Lukla /Lukla to Kathmandu helicopter : Ignore the flight departure uncertainty from/to Lukla

 Dates and Availability